 Current sand extraction activities take place year-round.
-Given that MBL's vessels' unloaded speeds are less than 10 knots, and even slower when loaded with sand, a typical extraction return trip lasts approximately 18 hours from the Ports of Auckland.
-The current extraction schedule involves around 130 return trips to the consent zone each year (e.g. 127 trips in 2018/19).
-Given the increased volume capacity of the
+Given that MBL's vessels' unloaded speeds are less than 10 knots, and even slower when loaded with sand, a typical extraction return trip lasts approximately 16-18 hours from the Ports of Auckland.
+The current extraction schedule involves around 130 return trips to the consent zone each year (compared with 127 trips in 2018/19 with previous vessels).